liquiidio/UnityPluginSuiteGitbook/examples/manage-cpu-net.md

 # Manage CPU/NET

-1. The following example shows how to stake CPU/NET Action can be created and passed to the Sign-Method of [the previously](https://liquiidio.gitbook.io/unity-plugin-suite/v/wcwunity/examples/example_a) initialized WaxCloudWalletPlugin-Object.
+1. The following example shows how to stake CPU/NET Action and pass the created action to the Sign-Method of [the previously](https://liquiidio.gitbook.io/unity-plugin-suite/v/wcwunity/examples/example_a) initialized WaxCloudWalletPlugin-Object.

 ```csharp
    // Stake CPU/NET using a session